AstellisModding/GolfWithMates/README.md

 A multiplayer golf mod for Minecraft 1.21.1 on NeoForge.

 Place a course, grab a club, and sink the ball.
-Physics runs server-side and animates client-side — no client mod required for servers.
+Physics runs server-side and animates client-side.

 ---